 (4) Any condition imposed under subregulation (3) must be consistent with the continuing registration requirements.

 [Regulation 13 amended in Gazette 25 Oct 2011 p.
-4510.]
+4510; 17 Dec 2013 p.
+6222.]

 14. Period of registration

 Unless it is sooner cancelled by the Council, a WA registered provider’s registration, whether granted initially or renewed, has effect for the period (not over 5 years) set by the Council and specified in the prescribed registration document given to the provider.